Scholar Handbook

 Scholars who are employees of Washington University will not be issued a separate student identification badge.
 Any additional access needed will be encoded on the current ID badge.
 Scholars who are new to Washington University will be issued identification badges by Medical School Protective Services.

 This process must be initiated by the AHBR Program Manager.
-Once the request has been submitted and processed, scholars must go to the Protective Services office located in the lobby of the Olin Residence Hall to have the ID photo taken and badge made.
-This office is open M-F from 7am-5pm.
-For more information, contact the Program Manager at 314-454-8956 or ahbr@email.wustl.edu.
+Once the request has been submitted and processed, scholars must go to the Facilities Integrated Service Center (FISC) located in the lobby of the Mid Campus Center (MCC) to pick up the ID badge.
+This area is open Monday-Friday from 7am-5:30pm.
+For more information, contact the Program Manager at ahbr@wustl.edu.

 Student Health Services

 All full-time students are required to have health insurance coverage through a Washington University health care policy.
-Students must provide specific information requested by WUSM Student Health Services prior to beginning classes.
+Students must provide specific information requested by WashU Medicine Student Health Services prior to beginning classes.
 For more information regarding available plans, visit the Student Health Services website or call 314-362-3523.
-Costs associated with the insurance are covered by AHBR, though taxes may be incurred by students who are employed by the university.

 U-Pass